Package managers: update or upgrade?

 If there’s a deep, principled (or even a shallow, pragmatic) reason to pick one or the other then we should observe it, and do it consistently.
 Even if there’s not, we should toss a coin and be consistent anyway.

-If any of the above commands are incorrect, or if there’s a better way, then ping me on twitter.
+If any of the above commands are incorrect, or if there’s a better way, then let me know.